orwell96/advtrains/advtrains_luaautomation/README.txt

 # Operator panel
 This simple node executes its actions when punched.
 It can be used to change a switch and update the corresponding signals or similar applications.

 The event fired is {type="punch", punch=true} by default.
-In case of an interrupt, the events are similar to the ones of the ATC rail.
+In case of an interrupt or a digiline message, the events are similar to the ones of the ATC rail.

 ### Passive components